Nicole-Jiang/Fall2016-proj3-grp7/output/Presentation.md

   + Reduce the variance and become more stable when apply to the new test set
   + Avoid overfitting

-The accuracy rate is: % (The accuracy for the gbm model is 73.7%.
-Improved by %.)
+The accuracy rate is: 90% (The accuracy for the gbm model is 87.3%.
+Improved by 2.7%.)

+## 4. Business insights

+We focused not only on the accuracy rate, but also on the reproducibility, stability and processing time.
+Our feature extracting precess takes about 30min.
+And our ensemble model takes 10min and the baseline model takes 30min.
+As we can see, if you want to only use RGB features and ensemble model, it takes you only 40min in total.